Social Security Administration.

 We also welcome your ideas on fostering program success for and with employment networks (ENs), which are the approved service providers for the program.
 Beneficiaries may obtain assistance from ENs in locating, retaining, and advancing in jobs/careers.
 We want your input on how we can remove service barriers for and increase the effectiveness of ENs, and which services the ENs might provide to help beneficiaries to secure employment and increase their earnings.
 In particular, we welcome comments and actual examples of how ENs can best assist individuals—in concert with employers, VR agencies, public work force systems, WIPAs and other entities—to achieve and sustain our beneficiaries' employment success.

 Under the current program rules, the amount of our payments to ENs remains the same as long as a beneficiary meets our earnings requirements.
 We do not increase EN payments when a beneficiary earns more than the substantial gainful activity (SGA) level for sustained periods.
-(SGA describes a level of work activity and earnings, which we use as one factor to determine disability.
+(SGA describes a Start Printed Page 7043level of work activity and earnings, which we use as one factor to determine disability.
 We ordinarily consider an individual earning more than a certain monthly amount, excluding impairment-related work expenses, as engaging in SGA.)
 For 2015, earnings of more than $1,090 per month for non-blind individuals or $1,820 per month for blind individuals indicate SGA.
 We invite your comments on whether we should structure the payment system to provide ENs with increased payments for helping beneficiaries locate and keep higher paying jobs.

 In general, with regard to removing service barriers for the ENs or changing the payment structure, we seek comments on how to foster a robust market of employment support services for our beneficiaries.